siddartham/data-engineering-ecosystem/README.md

 ## Data Engineering Ecosystem

+### Data Engineering Foundational Libraries
 The idea is to have a data engineering ecosystem that is easy to use and maintain.

-An ideal DE ecosystem should enable you to do the following:
+An ideal DE ecosystem should enable y the following:
 1. Develop platform agnostic data pipelines
    * To avoid Vendor Lock-in and high cost of migration across platforms.
 2. Automated Schema Management across data stores, environments to avoid schema drift